 No, it is completely optional.
 Many choose to focus on the training and the program and forego showing until they return home.
 Schooling shows will be offered as part of your program fees.
 Judges will visit our stable and WIT will hold a private schooling show, typically a few times during the program.
-Your decision to show and which level will be discussed with Lendon in advance.
+Your decision to show, and at which level, will be discussed with Lendon in advance.
 Riders are strongly encouraged to take advantage of this opportunity.
-Ribbons may or may not be presented but usually some fun prizes.
+Ribbons may or may not be presented but you can usually count on some fun prizes.
 All riders get a signed copy of their test to keep and review during lessons.